 Professor Effros previously taught at the University of Alberta, where she held an Izaak Walton Killam Memorial Postdoctoral Fellowship in the Department of History and Classics, at Southern Illinois University at Edwardsville in the Department of Historical Studies, and at Binghamton University, where she served as chair of the Department of History.
 Among other awards, she has received a membership in the School of Historical Studies at the Institute for Advanced Study in Princeton (2013-2014), the Sylvan C. Coleman and Pamela Coleman Memorial Fund Fellowship at the Metropolitan Museum of Art (2001-2002), the Berkshire Summer Fellowship at the Bunting Institute (now the Radcliffe Institute for Advanced Study) (1998), a Camargo Foundation Fellowship in Cassis, France (Fall 1997), the Franklin Research Fellowship from the American Philosophical Society (2004), as well as grants and/or invitations from the German Academic Exchange Service (DAAD) in Munich, the Römisch-Germanisches Zentralmuseum in Mainz, the Österreichische Akademie der Wissenschaften in Vienna, and, most recently, the Centre d'Etudes Supérieures de Civilisation Médiévale at the Université de Poitiers.
 During the past years she has served as a sponsored lecturer for the Archaeological Institute of America, as a member of the Breasted Prize Committee of the American Historical Association, and as a Councillor of the Medieval Academy of America.

 Professor Effros is currently on the editorial board of the newly created journal Studies in Late Antiquity.
-In addition, she is co-editor with Isabel Moreira (University of Utah) of the forthcoming Oxford Handbook of the Merovingian World (Oxford 2017), which involves 45 contributors from four continents.
-Together with Guolong Lai (University of Florida), she is the co-editor of an edited volume Unmasking Ideology: The Vocabulary, Symbols and Legacy of Imperial and Colonial Archaeology, which is the fruit of an international workshop held at the University of Florida from 8-11 January 2015 with support of the ACLS/Chiang Ching-kuo Foundation for International Scholarly Exchange Comparative Perspectives on Chinese Culture and Society Program and the Rothman Endowment of the Center for the Humanities and the Public Sphere.
+In addition, she is co-editor with Professor Isabel Moreira (University of Utah) of the forthcoming Oxford Handbook of the Merovingian World (Oxford 2018), which involves 45 contributors from four continents.
+Together with Professor Guolong Lai (University of Florida), she is the co-editor of an edited volume Unmasking Ideology: The Vocabulary, Symbols and Legacy of Imperial and Colonial Archaeology, which is the fruit of an international workshop held at the University of Florida from 8-11 January 2015 with support of the ACLS/Chiang Ching-kuo Foundation for International Scholarly Exchange Comparative Perspectives on Chinese Culture and Society Program and the Rothman Endowment of the Center for the Humanities and the Public Sphere.
+The volume will be published by the Cotsen Institute of Archaeology Press in 2017.
 She also serves as the series editor of the Brill Series on the Early Middle Ages, a continuation of the Transformation of the Roman World series published by E.J.
 Brill in the Netherlands.